Mathics3/Mathics3-development-guide/docs/extending/developing-code/extending/thoughts-and-history.rst

 In truth, what I've encountered is that a number of our problems have been simple-minded poor-performing implementations.

-* Unecessary conversions from Python to Mathics3 and vice versa
+* Unnecessary conversions from Python to Mathics3 and vice versa
 * Not abstracting instruction-level evaluation routines as you might in a bytecode interpreter, and shoving everything through a very slow and general compound expression evaluation routine, instead of calling the faster instruction-level routines
 * Custom list expression evaluation.
-(We currently need a custom box evalution)
+(We currently need a custom box evaluation)